deepanshsingh22/LeetMetric/README.md

 # LeetMetric

 LeetMetric is a lightweight web app that lets you check a LeetCode user's problem-solving stats—broken down by Easy, Medium, and Hard difficulty levels.
 ## 🔍 Features

-- 📊 Visual progress circles for Easy / Medium / Hard problems
+- 📊 Circular progress indicators for problem-solving status by difficulty
-- 🧑 User input to search for any LeetCode username
+- 🔍 Search any valid LeetCode username
+- 📈 Stats displayed using live data from the LeetCode GraphQL API
-- ⚡ Real-time data fetched from [LeetCode Stats API](https://leetcode-stats-api.herokuapp.com/)
+- - ⚡ Real-time data fetched from [LeetCode Stats API](https://leetcode-stats-api.herokuapp.com/)  (via `script.js`)
-- 💡 Clean and responsive UI with HTML, CSS, and JavaScript
+- 🌐 CORS-compliant version using a proxy (via `script2.js`)
+- ⚡ Fast, responsive, and easy to use

 ## 📸 Preview
 <h3>Script1 Screenshot</h3>